jordi1988/AddressSeparationLibrary/README.md

 ## Features
 - Separates a string into multiple atomic values
-- Easy to extend with more cultures and user-defined manipulation functions
+- Easy to extend with more output formats and user-defined manipulation functions
-- Currently supported cultures/address formats
+- Currently supported output formats
-  - **[German, simple](/AddressSeparation/Cultures/de/GermanSimpleOutputFormat.cs)**: Matches simple german addresses in format `Streetname 123a`
+  - **[German, simple](/AddressSeparation/OutputFormats/de/GermanSimpleOutputFormat.cs)**: Matches simple german addresses in format `Streetname 123a`

 ## Usage
-1. Simply add this [.NET Standard 2.0 library](../../releases) as a reference in your project.
+1. Simply add this [.NET Standard 2.0 library](../../releases) as a reference to your project.
-2. Choose your correct culture (e. g.
-[German, simple](/AddressSeparation/Cultures/de/GermanSimpleOutputFormat.cs)) or create a new one.
+2. Choose your correct output format (e. g.
+[German, simple](/AddressSeparation/OutputFormats/de/GermanSimpleOutputFormat.cs)) or create a new one.
-3. Create an instance of `AddressSeparationProcessor` class with your desired culture and process your string or your string array.
+3. Create an instance of `AddressSeparationProcessor` class with your desired output format and process your string or your string array.

 ### Example
 ```csharp